shoeheng/dbmle/dbmle-pkg/README.md

     ! dbmle --xI1 50 --xI0 11 --xC1 23 --xC0 31 --method exhuastive --auxiliary

-teo get the same result.
+to get the same result.

+If this doesn't work, find the directory where the dbmle.exe is kept and create a global.
+It is typically found under the "Scripts" folder in Python.
+For example,

+    global dbmle "C:\PATH\TO\PYTHON\Scripts\dbmle.exe"

+You can then run the above code.

 ----------------------------------------------------------------------
 Options